colingourlay/package-dotfiles/README.md

 # package-dotfiles

-Keep all of your packages' dotfiles in sync by making them an installable/updatable package of their own.
+Keep all of your projects' dotfiles in sync by making them an installable/updatable package.

 # Usage guide